scottchiefbaker/highlight/README.md

 [patterns](https://perldoc.perl.org/perlre.html) highlighted with various colors.
 If no color option is specified, it defaults to a pre-selected array of colors.

+If you filter contains capturing parens, *only* the captured text will be highlighted.
+If this is not the behavior you want you can use non-capturing parens, or use the `--full_matches` param.

 Passing `--case_sensitive` will enable case-sensitive matching.
 Otherwise case-insentive matching is used, unless there is a capital letter in your filter, in which case case-senstive is used (Vim smartcase).